Three-slab model for the dielectric permittivity of a lipid bilayer

-\textsf{\textbf{Conclusions.}}--- In this Letter, we developed a model for the dielectric permittivity of a lipid membrane, in which a bilayer is treated as three dielectric slabs.
+\textsf{\textbf{Conclusions.}}--- In this Communication, we developed a model for the dielectric permittivity of a lipid membrane, in which a bilayer is treated as three dielectric slabs.
 The central slab represents the oily membrane interior, and has vacuum permittivity.
 Outer slabs model the phospholipid heads, and have anisotropic permittivities and intrinsic polarization densities.
-We overcame the ill-posedness of $ \epsperp (z) $ in the head-group regions, and calculated a physically meaningful $ \epshperp $, by averaging microscopic features over slab thicknesses.
+We calculated a physically meaningful macroscopic permittivity $ \epshperp $ in the head-group region, despite the divergence of $ \epsperp (z) $ there, by averaging microscopic features over slab thicknesses.
 With all-atom MD simulations, we verified that the three-slab model captures zero-field membrane properties and the average bilayer response to electric fields.
+The three-slab membrane capacitance was also shown to be consistent with experiments.

 Since our model involves only a few parameters, it can be incorporated into continuum theories of membrane electromechanics \cite{edmiston-2011, steigmann-mmcs-2016, omar-pre-2024-i, omar-pre-2025-ii, omar-pre-2025-iii, yu-pre-2025}.
 Doing so could shed light on bilayer flexoelectricity \cite{petrov-aca-2006, harland-pre-2010, thomas-epl-2021, torbati-rmp-2022}, as well as electric field-induced vesicle deformations \cite{dimova-sm-2007, dimova-sm-2009} and phase transition modifications \cite{thomas-sm-2022}.
 Before investigating such complex phenomena, it would be natural to first extend the three-slab model to biologically-relevant systems with ions in the surrounding fluid and multiple phospholipid species, some of which carry a net charge.
-One could also examine whether the unphysical local permittivity of water near solid surfaces \cite{nienhuis-jcp-1971, ballenegger-jcp-2005, bonthuis-prl-2011, bonthuis-l-2012} can be resolved with a slab-like approach.
+One could also examine whether the local permittivity of water near solid surfaces \cite{nienhuis-jcp-1971, ballenegger-jcp-2005, bonthuis-prl-2011, bonthuis-l-2012, loche-prl-2019, loche-jpcb-2020} can similarly be resolved with a slab-like approach.